Sophomore Seminar Background

 At the conclusion of the Sophomore Seminar course, students will be able to:

 - Present self-motivated work of an iterative nature that demonstrates conceptual focus and technical ability as well as the beginning of a personal direction.
 (Linked to BFA LG 1.
-Example of evidence: Documentation of Practice assignment)
+Evidence: Progression and documentation of studio work in Documentation of Practice assignment, evaluated via Rubric on Canvas/Chalk&Wire)

 - Communicate a rationale for a self-designed curricular pathway for the third and fourth year at SAIC as well as a post-graduation goal.
 (Linked to BFA LGs 2, 3, 4.
-Example of evidence: Curricular mapping essay)
+Evidence: Curricular mapping essay, evaluated via rubric on Canvas)

 - Participate in a rigorous critique process in the art and design context that integrates peer-to-peer analysis as well as faculty to student feedback.
 (Linked to BFA LGs 2, 4.
-Examples of evidence: At least three critiques, including at least two large group critiques)
+Evidence: Three interdisciplinary critiques; two of these critiques should be large group critiques; optional documentation/notes related to student performance at critique)

 - Demonstrate the ability to think, speak, and write clearly and effectively especially in regards to the developing body of creative work (Linked to BFA LG 4.
-Examples of evidence: Self-reflective Essay, Documentation of Practice Written Contextualization, participation in critiques)
+Evidence: Self-reflective essay, evaluated via Rubric in Canvas; Documentation of Practice written contextualization, evaluated via rubric in Canvas; optional documentation/notes related to student performance at critique)

 - Display an empathetic capacity to respect, understand, and evaluate work made by a wide variety of artists pursuing creative expression in a broad array of disciplines.
-(Linked to BFA LGs 3, 4.
-Examples of evidence: Self-reflective Essay, participation in critiques)
+(Linked to BFA LGs 2, 3, 4.
+Evidence: Self-reflective essay; optional documentation of student performance at critique)

 The Importance of Writing